-There are so many different ways to organize, prioritize and classify-ize your tasks and responsibilities these days that you’d probably need a couple years just to sort through all of them on your own.
-You can have an organizer on your computer, your phone, in your pocket or a notebook, or even, if you’re short of paper, on your hand.
+There are so many different ways to organize, prioritize, and classify your tasks and responsibilities.
+You’d probably need a couple years just to sort through all of them on your own.
+You can have an organizer on your computer, your phone, in your pocket, or a notebook.
+If you’re short of paper, you can just scribble on your hand.

 Even with all of the new ways to get organized, the most effective tool for me is still the simple, classic “To Do” list.
-My To Do list is nothing fancy, just a list of things that I need to accomplish.
-For some reason, this list motivates me to be smart with my time and get things done.
+My to-do list is nothing fancy, just a list of things that I need to accomplish.
+For some reason, though, this list motivates me to be smart with my time and get things done.

-The list helps us know what bills need to be paid and when they’re due, what major tasks or purchases we might have coming up, and perhaps most importantly, when we’re going to be paid.
-A well-defined To Do list answers all of the questions about what needs to be done and when, helping you use your time more effectively.
+The list helps us know what bills need to be paid and when they’re due, what major tasks or purchases we might have coming up, and — perhaps most importantly — when we’re going to be paid.
+A well-defined to-do list answers all of the questions about what needs to be done and when.
+This helps you use your time more effectively.

 Get More Done

-Because we’re using our time more effectively, we can use time we might have spent pouring over our budget or trying to find the electric bill in more productive ways.
-We can get back out making money, fine-tune our savings strategies, look for new ways to cut back, or quit thinking about money all together and go enjoy ourselves.
+Because we’re using our time more effectively, we can use time in more productive ways.
+For example, we might have spent hours poring over our budget or trying to find the electric bill.
+Instead, our newfound organization allows us to avoid these little time wasters and streamlines the process.
+We can get back to making money, fine-tuning our savings strategies, and looking for new ways to cut back.
+Or, we can quit thinking about money altogether and just go enjoy ourselves for a bit.

 Meet Your Goals

-We have all kinds of tasks on our list, both big and small.
-An easy way to design a list like this (if you’re using a word processing program or a notebook) is to use a list:
+We have all sorts of tasks on our list, both big and small.
+An easy way to design a strategy like this (if you’re using a word processing program or a notebook) is to use a list: